floragunncom/search-guard-docs/_content/_docs_quickstart/main_concepts.md

 Action groups can be used in the role configuration instead of or in combination with fine-grained permissions like `indices:data/read/search*`.

-Search Guard ships with a predefined set of useful action groups like `SGS_READ`, `SGS_WRITE`, `SGS_SEARCH` etc. We always keep the action groups up to date, so the **preferred way of configuring your roles is to use the pre-defined action groups**.
+Search Guard ships with a built-in set of useful action groups like `SGS_READ`, `SGS_WRITE`, `SGS_SEARCH` etc. We always keep the action groups up to date, so the **preferred way of configuring your roles is to use the built-in action groups**.

 ## The Search Guard index